-- Obtained an understanding of the revenue process implemented by the Group; - We have performed test of design and implementation and test of operating effectiveness of relevant controls; - On a sample basis, we assessed the contracts for sale of properties to identify the performance obligations of the Group under these contracts and assessed whether these performance obligations are satisfied over time or at a point in time based on the criteria specified under IFRS 15; - On a sample basis, we assessed the appropriateness of measuring the progress of the construction of properties by reference to costs incurred to date compared to the estimated total costs where the performance obligation is satisfied over time; - On a sample basis, we assessed the adequacy of the cost to complete through the independent cost consultant's report.
-For costs incurred to date, we have tested the significant items of cost components by comparing these to the relevant supporting documents including payment certificates to ascertain the existence and accuracy of the costs of work done; and - We assessed the adequacy of the Group's disclosure in relation to the requirements of IFRS 15.
+- We have assessed the appropriateness of the revenue recognition accounting policies adopted by the Group and its compliance with International Financial Reporting Standards ("IFRS"); - Obtained an understanding of the revenue process implemented by the Group; - We have performed test of design and implementation of relevant controls; - On a sample basis, we have assessed the contracts for sale of properties to identify the performance obligations of the Group under these contracts and assessed whether these performance obligations are satisfied over time or at a point in time based on the criteria specified under IFRS 15; - On a sample basis, we have assessed the appropriateness of percentage of completion of the construction of properties by reference to costs incurred to date compared to the estimated total costs where the performance obligation is satisfied over time; - On a sample basis, we have assessed the adequacy of the total estimated cost to complete through the management appointed external cost consultant's report, supporting agreements and other relevant information.
+For costs incurred to date, we have tested, on a sample basis, significant items of cost components by comparing these to the relevant supporting documents including payment certificates to ascertain the existence and accuracy of the costs of work done; - Inquired with the management with respect to any concerns or disputes for sales and collections from customers, along with status of exposures and default rates.
+Furthermore, on a sample basis, traced collections made during the year are appropriately applied; and - We have assessed the adequacy of the disclosure in the consolidated financial statements.